ncullen93/pyGOBN/README.md

 All credit for the real code behind this project goes to Dr. James Cussens and Dr. Mark Bartlett for the creation of GOBNILP, and to the creators of SCIP.
-Please contact me - Nick Cullen - at ncullen.th@dartmouth.edu with any comments or concerns.
+Please contact me - Nick Cullen - at ncullen.th@dartmouth.edu with any comments or issues.

 Here is the link to GOBNILP: <https://www.cs.york.ac.uk/aig/sw/gobnilp/>.